Tissue Paper Flowers

 “Plant” Your Tissue Paper Flower

-Next, crumble a piece of green tissue paper and use it to fill the bottom of the pot.
+Next, crumple a piece of green tissue paper and use it to fill the bottom of the pot.

-Place your previously made flower into the center of the pot, piercing the stem/stick into tissue paper until secure and the flower doesn’t wobble.
+Place your flower into the center of the pot, piercing the stem/stick into tissue paper until it is secure and the flower doesn’t wobble.

 Your tissue paper flower and pot are complete!
 You have just learned how to make flowers out of tissue paper!